ychinamale/weather-mob-app/README.md

 ## Weather App (React Native)
 <br>
-This is a basic weather app written in TypeScript (React Native).
+This is a basic weather app written in JavaScript (React Native).
 <br><br>